dchithinh/mastering-embeded-linux-programming/[QEMU] build root filesystem.md

 You can use the -m option to `mknod` to set the mode when creating the node.
 You need to be root to create a device node:
 ```
+    Note: If you uses docker to build, you need to enter root to make these 2 nodes by `docker exec -u root -it <container name> `
     cd ~/rootfs
     sudo mknod -m 666 dev/null c 1 3
     sudo mknod -m 600 dev/console c 5 1